godotengine/godot-docs/classes/class_camera2d.rst

 | *Getter* | is_current() |
 +----------+--------------+

-If ``true`` the camera is the active camera for the current scene.
+If ``true``, the camera is the active camera for the current scene.
 Only one camera can be current, so setting a different camera ``current`` will disable this one.

 .. _class_Camera2D_custom_viewport: